 Dr. Sanghoon Park

-Dr. Park has received numerous awards, including the young researcher award and the best article awards from professional associations such as American Educational Research Association (AERA) and Association for Educational Communications and Technology (AECT).
+Dr. Park has received numerous awards, including the young researcher award, best article awards, the best practice award, and the crystal award from professional associations such as American Educational Research Association (AERA) and Association for Educational Communications and Technology (AECT).
 He was also a recipient of both Excellence in Teaching Award and Mildred Hart Bailey Research Award from Northwestern State University where he served as a graduate program coordinator previously.
-Recently, he received the 2018 USF Nexus Initiative (UNI) Award for his project on “Culturally-contextualized virtual teaching simulation.”
+Recently, he received the USF Nexus Initiative (UNI) Award for his project on “Culturally-contextualized virtual teaching simulation.”